Health & Safety in the Workplace

 Areas covered in Workplace Health and Safety

-a) Risk assessment: Identification of potential workplace hazards and assessing the associated risks to determine preventive measures.
+a) Risk Assessment: Identification of potential workplace hazards and assessing the associated risks to determine preventive measures.

-b) Safety policies and procedures: Establishing clear guidelines and protocols to promote safe practices and behaviour in the workplace.
+b) Safety Policies and Procedures: Establishing clear guidelines and protocols to promote safe practices and behaviour in the workplace.

-c) Training and education: Providing employees with the skills and expertise necessary to carry out their work safely and effectively.
+c) Training and Education: Providing employees with the skills and expertise necessary to carry out their work safely and effectively.

-d) Emergency preparedness: Developing plans and procedures to handle emergencies, such as fires, natural disasters, or medical incidents.
+d) Emergency Preparedness: Developing plans and procedures to handle emergencies, such as fires, natural disasters, or medical incidents.

 e) Ergonomics: Ensuring that workstations, equipment, and tools are designed and arranged in a way that minimises the risk of physical strain or injury.